 Outdoor Research (OR) might not have the same nationwide popularity as brands like Patagonia or Columbia, but this Seattle-based company has a loyal following among adventurers in the Pacific Northwest.
-We’ve tested a lot of their ski-specific apparel, including the backcountry-ready Hemispheres kit and more versatile Skyward II jacket and pants.
+We’ve tested a lot of their ski-specific apparel, including the backcountry-ready Hemispheres kit, resort-focused Tungsten, and more versatile Skyward II jacket and pants (note: the Skyward will be replaced by the new Skytour kit for 2022).
 We especially like their AscentShell membrane, an in-house waterproofing technology that outperforms much of the competition with a stretchy, breathable, and highly protective design.
 It’s not as bombproof as premium Gore-Tex, but it’s substantially cheaper and offers comparable all-around performance.

 OR has a reputation for being value-driven, and their ski apparel typically undercuts the premium competition by $100 or more.
 That said, build quality is a step down from the painstaking attention to detail you get from Arc’teryx, Norrøna, or Patagonia, and we’ve had a few fit and finish issues throughout testing (see our in-depth review of the Hemispheres jacket, for example).
 But if you’re looking to level up from Columbia without reaching into the upper stratosphere price-wise, OR is a great middle ground.
 And as a bonus, all of the company’s gear is backed by their “Infinite Guarantee,” which provides some added assurance should you encounter a defect.